hybridgroup/gocv/pvl/README.md

-# Using the Intel Photographic Vision Library
+# Using the Intel Photography Vision Library

-The Intel [Photography Vision Library (PVL)](https://software.intel.com/en-us/cvsdk-devguide-advanced-face-capabilities-in-intels-opencv) is a set of computer vision and imaging algorithms developed at Intel.
-The PVL is a set of extensions to OpenCV that is installed with the Intel CV SDK.
+The Intel [Photography Vision Library (PVL)](https://software.intel.com/en-us/cvsdk-devguide-advanced-face-capabilities-in-intels-opencv) is a set of extensions to OpenCV that is installed with the Intel CV SDK.
+It uses computer vision and imaging algorithms developed at Intel.

 ## How to use